 Coillte continues to monitor the achievement of its objectives and targets using the porforma set out in Appendix IV.
-The results of this monitoring will be available in Coillte's sustainability reports which will be published on the Coillte website www.coillte.ie.
+The results of this monitoring will be available at the end of the plan period and published on the Coillte website.